exposit/pythia-oracle/HELP.md

 "How Difficult is It?" returns a statement on how hard the task or feat is, along with a suggested modifier to the DC.

-"What's In This Room?" tells you basic room contents (monster, treasure, special, etc.) using a d6 distribution from early D&D. It's pretty rudimentary right now and takes the mystery out of things!
+__"What Do I See?"__

-My preference is to instead use "What is the Room Like?" combined with "What's So Special?" and let the oracle determine which of the room contents are "special" and which are just set dressing -- and if there's a monster in the room!
+"Monster, Treasure, Trap" tells you basic room contents (monster, treasure, special, etc.) using a d6 distribution from early D&D (or you can set it to a more Gygax-ian distribution in the config file).
+If it's a trap, it will return "Empty" and set the result of the "Trap" button to the truth.
+Explore the room, make any rolls you need to, and then hit the "Trap" button to see what was there!

 __"What's So Special?"__